kasra-hosseini/obspyDMT/README.rst

 Welcome!

-obspyDMT_ (obspy Data Management Tool) is a command line tool for retrieving, processing and management of massive seismological data in a fully automatic way which could be run in serial or in parallel.
+obspyDMT_ (obspy Data Management Tool) is a command line tool for retrieving, processing and management of massive seismological data in a fully automatic way which can be run in serial or in parallel.

 This tool is developed to mainly address the following tasks automatically:

 1. Retrieval of waveforms (MSEED or SAC), stationXML/response files and metadata from FDSN and ArcLink archives.
 This could be done in *serial* or in *parallel* for single or large requests.
 2. Supports both event-based and continuous requests.
 3. Extracting the information of all the events via user-defined options (time span, magnitude, depth and event location) from IRIS.
-4. Updating the existing archives (waveforms, stationXML/response files and metadata).
+4. Updating existing archives (waveforms, stationXML/response files and metadata).
 5. Processing the data in *serial* or in *parallel* (e.g. *removing the trend of the time series, tapering, filtering and Instrument correction*).
 6. Management of large seismic datasets.
 7. Plotting tools (events and/or station locations, ray coverage (event-station pair), epicentral-distance plots for all archived waveforms and seismicity maps).
-8. Exploring stationXML files by plotting the instrument response in all stages and/or for each stage.
+8. Exploring stationXML files by plotting the instrument response for all stages and/or for each stage.

 This tutorial has been divided into the following sections:

 1.  `How to cite obspyDMT`_
 2.  `Lets get started`_: install obspyDMT and check your local machine for required dependencies.
-3.  `Quick tour`_: run a quick tour for obspyDMT.
+3.  `Quick tour`_: run a quick tour.
-4.  `Option types`_: there are two types of options for obspyDMT: *option-1* (with value) and *option-2* (without value)
+4.  `Option types`_: there are two types of options in obspyDMT: *option-1* (with value) and *option-2* (without value)
 5.  `event-info request`_: if you are looking for some events and you want to get info about them without downloading waveforms.
 6.  `event-based request`_: retrieve the waveforms, stationXML/response files and meta-data of all the requested stations for all the events found in the archive.
-7.  `continuous request`_: retrieve the waveforms, stationXML/response files and meta-data of all the requested stations for the specified time span.
+7.  `continuous request`_: retrieve the waveforms, stationXML/response files and meta-data of all the requested stations and for the requested time span.
 8.  `Update`_: if you want to continue an interrupted request or complete your existing archive.
 9.  `Geographical restriction`_: if you are interested in the events happened in a specific geographical coordinate and/or retrieving the data from the stations in a specific circular or rectangular bounding area.
-10. `Instrument correction`_: instrument correction for displacement, velocity and acceleration with full response file by using stationXML/response files.
+10. `Instrument correction`_: applying instrument correction to raw counts using stationXML/response files.
-11. `Parallel retrieving and processing`_: send the request and/or process the data in parallel.
+11. `Parallel retrieving and processing`_: send the requests and/or process the data in parallel.
 This section introduces some options (*bulk* and *parallel retrieving and processing*) to speed-up the whole procedure.
-12. `Plot`_: for an existing folder, you can plot all the events and/or all the stations, ray path for event-station pairs and epicentral-distance/time for the waveforms using GMT-5 or basemap tools.
+12. `Plot`_: for an existing archive, you can plot all the events and/or all the stations, ray path for event-station pairs and epicentral-distance/time for the waveforms using GMT-5 or basemap tools.
 13. `Explore stationXML file`_: how to explore and analyze different stages available in a stationXML file.
 14. `Seismicity`_: plot the geographical and historical distribution of earthquake activities (seismicity).
-15. `Folder structure`_: the way that obspyDMT organize your retrieved and processed data in the file-based mode.
+15. `Folder structure`_: the way that obspyDMT organizes your retrieved and processed data in the file-based mode.
 16. `Available options`_: all options currently available in obspyDMT.

 --------------------